AI Search Monitoring Tools in 2026

 Semrush AIO

 The integration is the value proposition.
-Teams already paying for Semrush get AI search data alongside organic rankings, keyword research, and backlink analysis without adding another platform to the stack.
-The limitation: it requires a Semrush subscription to function, tracks fewer AI search engines than standalone tools, and creates no content.
-For teams not already on Semrush, a standalone monitoring tool is simpler and cheaper.
+Teams already paying for Semrush get AI search data alongside organic rankings, keyword research, and backlink analysis without adding another platform to the stack, and the engine coverage now matches most standalone monitors.
+The limitation: it works best as part of the Semrush suite and creates no content.
+For teams not already on Semrush, a standalone monitoring tool is simpler.

 Profound

-Profound ($99-399/mo self-serve, $2,000-5,000+ Enterprise) provides the deepest monitoring intelligence in the market, backed by Sequoia's $35M investment.
-As of June 2026, Enterprise tier tracks 10+ AI search engines and offers query fan-out analysis, which surfaces the actual sub-queries AI search engines run when answering a user's question.
+Profound ($99-399/mo self-serve, $2,000-5,000+ Enterprise) provides some of the deepest monitoring intelligence in the market, backed by a $96M Series C in February 2026 led by Lightspeed (Sequoia participating) at a roughly $1B valuation and about $155M raised to date.
+As of July 2026, Enterprise tier tracks 10+ AI search engines and offers Query Fanout analysis, which surfaces the actual sub-queries AI search engines run when answering a user's question.

 AthenaHQ

-AthenaHQ ($295/mo, $95/mo on annual billing) is a YC-backed platform tracking 9 AI search engines with ACE citation prediction.
-As of June 2026, ACE analyzes existing content and predicts which edits would increase citation likelihood before you make them.
+AthenaHQ (free tier, then $295/mo) is a YC-backed platform tracking 9 models on its paid tiers, with ACE citation prediction.
+As of July 2026, ACE analyzes existing content and predicts which edits would increase citation likelihood before you make them.

 Monitoring Plus Execution ($99-599/mo)